UMWRG/HydraPlatform/doc/HydraDB/index.rst

   **Table**              **Description**
   ---------------------- ----------------------------------------------------------------
+  tProject               A project is a high level container for networks.
+                         * project_id: identifier for the project
+                         * project_name: The project's name
+                         * project_description: A non-mandatory description
-  tProject               A project is a high level container for networks. tNetwork               A network contains nodes, links and scenarios tNode                  Nodes are independent of networks tLink                  Links belong inside a network and link two nodes.
+                         * status: Default 'A' -- Can have values A & X -- Active and deleted. tNetwork               A network contains nodes, links and scenarios tNode                  Nodes are independent of networks tLink                  Links belong inside a network and link two nodes.
 Links essentially define the network's topology.